Golf Course Homes For Sale

 Lost Creek Country Club, which opened in 1970, offers a private course with narrow, tree-lined fairways, well-conditioned greens, and an abundance of winding creeks.
 Its 18 holes cover 6,522 yards with a par of 72.
 “The back nine is known for its two solid par 3s.
 No. 10 starts the side with a 147-yard carry over water, and the longer 18th finishes the round off with a 187-yard carry over water,” reports Golfnow.com.

-The beautiful, secluded community surrounding Lost Creek Country Club offers homes for sale from the $300s to over $1 million.
+The beautiful, secluded community surrounding Lost Creek Country Club offers homes for sale up to and over $1 million.
 The hilly Lost Creek neighborhood skirts winding Lost Creek Boulevard, and the zip code is 78746.
 Most students attend Eanes ISD schools, including Forest Trail Elementary, West Ridge Middle School, and Westlake High School.
 The Ridge at Lost Creek subdivision also skirts one of the fairways.

 Only a few minutes from Lost Creek, four-star Barton Creek Resort & Spa was ranked #1 Golf Resort in Texas by Golf World and offers three private championship golf courses.
 “Barton Creek Resort & Spa is just a few minutes outside of downtown Austin, but you’d never guess that based on green, rolling hill country terrain spanning 4,000 acres full of canyons and rocky outcroppings,” said Tucker.